bepuca/azureml-scaffolding/README.md

     For instance, a training and inference step.

 An example package is provided in [`.package-template`].
 It is useful as a reference and used by `bin/pkg/new` to create a new package.
+Most files there serve as live documentation.
+It includes examples on how to log metrics and tags, how to define the YAML file, how to import and how to define the environment.

 [Command job]:
     https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-job-command?view=azureml-api-2